FilipeChagasDev/CppGarbageCollector/README.md

           Ref<Person> p ( CREATE<Person>("Filipe") );
     }
 ```
-Notice that the arguments that are passed to the CREATE function are the constructor arguments of the Person class.
+Notice that the arguments that are passed to the <i>CREATE</i> function are the constructor arguments of the Person class.
 The Ref can also be used as a parameter by reference, as shown in the following example:

 ```cpp